farcaster-project/farcaster-gui/README.md

 docker run -p 3000:3000 farcaster-gui
 ```

-:whale2: The Docker image runs the production application in an Alpine Node v16 environement.
+:whale2: The Docker image runs the production application in an Alpine Node.js 16 environement.

 To build the production app and run it on your host: